-[His existence does not begin with firstness so that there is a point at which He could be said to begin nor does He have a point at which He could be said to end.
-He exists eternally, out of time, before time and after time.]
-1.1d.
-Ineffability and Indefinability Those who try to describe Him can never adequately do so nor can thinkers encompass Him in their thought.
+His existence does not begin with firstness so that there is a point at which He could be said to begin nor does He have a point at which He could be said to end.
+He exists eternally, out of time, before time and after time.
+1.1d Ineffability and Indefinability Those who try to describe Him can never adequately do so nor can thinkers encompass Him in their thought.
 Real thinkers may derive lessons from His signs but do not try to think about the nature of His Essence.
 "But they do not attain any of His knowledge except what He wills."
-(2:254) [It is impossible to grasp His true description, let alone His Essence.
-Thinkers must learn through the Signs which indicate the splendour of His Power, but must not attempt to reflect on the nature of His Essence because the Prophet said, "Reflect on His creation, but do not reflect on His Essence."]
-1.1e.
-His Footstool "His Footstool embraces the heavens and the earth, and their preservation does not tire Him.
-He is the Most High, the Magnificent" (2:254) [He has full control and authority over all creation, high and low, and His preservation of them is no burden for Him.]
-1.1g.
-His Attributes The All-Knower and the All-Aware, the Arranger and the All-Powerful.
+(Holy Qur'an 2:254) It is impossible to grasp His true description, let alone His Essence.
+Thinkers must learn through the Signs which indicate the splendor of His Power, but must not attempt to reflect on the nature of His Essence because the Holy Prophet (alaihi salat wa salam) said, "Reflect on His creation, but do not reflect on His Essence."
+1.1e His Footstool "His Footstool embraces the heavens and the earth, and their preservation does not tire Him.
+He is the Most High, the Magnificent" (Holy Qur'an 2:254) He has full control and authority over all creation, high and low, and His preservation of them is no burden for Him.
+1.1f His Attributes The All-Knower and the All-Aware, the Arranger and the All-Powerful.
 The All-Hearer and the All-Seeing.
 The High and the Great.
 He is over His Glorious Throne by His Essence.
-[He has knowledge of all things, and complete power and authority over all things.
-His hearing and vision are connected to all things in existence.]
-[He used the words "by His Essence" to remove the possibility of giving form because of the relation of "over" to "Throne".
-"Above" means higher than or beyond something.
-It can be used metaphorically for concepts.
-Here it designates honour and overwhelming power.]
-1.1g.
-His Knowledge He is everywhere by His knowledge.
+He has knowledge of all things, and complete power and authority over all things.
+His hearing and vision is connected to all things in existence.
+1.1g His knowledge He is everywhere by His knowledge.
 He created man and He knows what his self whispers to him and He is nearer to him than his jugular vein.
-No leaf falls without him knowing of it nor is there any seed in the darkness of the earth, nor any wet thing nor any dry thing, that is not in a clear book.
-[He knows our inner dialogue and thoughts.
+No leaf falls without him knowing of it nor is there any seed in the darkness of the earth, nor any fresh thing nor any dry thing, that is not in a clear book.
+He knows our inner dialogue and thoughts.
 He is closer to man that his jugular vein, which is his physical body, and so He is closer to man than his own physicality.
 "We created man and We know what his own self whispers to him, and We are nearer to him than his jugular vein."
-(50:16) In addition to the universal scope of His knowledge, He knows the precise details, like each individual leaf which falls - and it only falls by His will and in accordance with His knowledge.
+(Holy Qur'an 50:16) In addition to the universal scope of His knowledge, He knows the precise details, like each individual leaf which falls - and it only falls by His will and in accordance with His knowledge.
 Everything is encompassed by His knowledge, dead or alive, growing or dormant.
 "The keys of the Unseen are in His possession.
 No one knows them except for Him.
 He knows everything in the land and sea.
 Not a leaf falls without His knowing it.
 There is no seed in the darkness of the earth, and no wet thing or dry thing, but that it is in a Clear Book."
-(6:59)] 1.1h.
-Mastery Over All Creation He is settled on His throne and has absolute control over His kingdom.
+(Holy Qur'an 6:59) 1.1h Mastery over all creation He is firmly established on His throne and has absolute control over His kingdom.